ujkuo/ujkuo.github.io/content/_index.md

 -->
 I enjoy exploring the diversity of society and sharing knowledge.
 My research interests concentrate on intersection between Economics, Business, and Computer Science.
-I possess a deep interest and curiosity in various business research fields, including marketing, strategy, digital economy, information, accounting, etc.
+I possess a deep interest and curiosity in various business research fields, including branding strategies, advertisement, digital economy, accounting, etc.
 Besides, I am also intrigued by social network and learning problems in Econ/CS.

 Outside academia, I have been a